lucaderosso/AV0/README.md

 AV0 is an exploration on live human-computer collaboration in the field of audio visual, dedicated to anyone believing in computers as partners in the creative flow.

-If you want to learn more about the concept behind AV0 you can do so [on my website](http://www.lucaderosso.com).

 ##### About the develomplent

 The project was started in September 2016 with the initial desire to make a piece to tour to venues.
 During its development however, I realized the project was introducing a new perspective on performing audio visuals, and that the device I was building could become an expandable framework on top of which one would build their own set.